-Hybrid Digital, Low-Impedance High-Current Amplifier: The Integra DRX-7.2 AV receiver is equipped with a hybrid digital, low-impedance, high-current 9-channel amplifier rated at 140 watts (into 8-ohms, at 20Hz-20kHz, with 0.08%, driving 2 channels) with 40 amps of high instantaneous current capability.
-The DRX-7.2 combines low-impedance, high current amplification with proprietary filtering technology for fast dynamics, precise detail, and smooth, ultra-low-distortion payback.
+High Current 9-Channel Configurable Amplifier: The Integra DRX-4.2 AV receiver is equipped with a 9-channel amplifier rated at 100 watts (into 8-ohms, at 20Hz-20kHz, with 0.08%, driving 2 channels) with 35 amps of high instantaneous current capability.
+The DRX-4.2 combines accurate, noise-free signal processing with high-current power for dynamic speaker control.
 The result is pure, rich and authentic sound.
 The 9-channel amplifier can be configured in a variety of ways to match your type of speaker setup.

 - For Dolby Atmos & DTS:X:

-- 5.2.2ch Bi-Amp: Assigns all nine amplifiers of the receiver to the Main Zone with the front speakers bi-amped.
-The 5.2.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speakers not available in this mode).
+- 5.1.2ch Bi-Amp: Assigns all nine amplifiers of the receiver to the Main Zone with the front speakers bi-amped.
+The 5.1.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speakers not available in this mode).
 In this mode, Zone 2 and Zone 3 must be powered by a separate amplifier.

-- 5.2.2ch + Zone 2 or Zone 3: The nine amplifier channels of the receiver are assigned to power a 5.2.2ch speaker system in the Main Zone and stereo speakers in either Zone 2 or Zone 3 (not both).
-The 5.2.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speaker are not available in this mode).
+- 5.1.2ch + Zone 2 or Zone 3: The nine amplifier channels of the receiver are assigned to power a 5.1.2ch speaker system in the Main Zone and stereo speakers in either Zone 2 or Zone 3 (not both).
+The 5.1.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speaker are not available in this mode).

-- 5.2.4Ch: The nine amplifier channels of the receiver are assigned to power a 5.2.4ch speaker system in the Main Zone.
-The 5.2.2ch speaker system consists of Front, Center, Surround, & two sets of Dolby Atmos speakers.
+- 5.1.4Ch: The nine amplifier channels of the receiver are assigned to power a 5.1.4ch speaker system in the Main Zone.
+The 5.1.2ch speaker system consists of Front, Center, Surround, & two sets of Dolby Atmos speakers.
 In this mode, Zone 2 and Zone 3 must be powered by a separate amplifier.

-- 5.2.4Ch + Zone 2: The nine amplifier channels of the receiver are assigned to power a 5.2.4ch speaker system in the Main Zone and a pair of loudspeakers in Zone 2.
-The 5.2.4ch speaker system consists of Front, Center, Surround, & two sets of Dolby Atmos speakers.
-When Zone 2 speakers are active, the Main Zone's Height 1 speakers are inactive, limiting the Main Zone to 5.2.2ch.
+- 5.1.4Ch + Zone 2: The nine amplifier channels of the receiver are assigned to power a 5.1.4ch speaker system in the Main Zone and a pair of loudspeakers in Zone 2.
+The 5.1.4ch speaker system consists of Front, Center, Surround, & two sets of Dolby Atmos speakers.
+When Zone 2 speakers are active, the Main Zone's Height 1 speakers are inactive, limiting the Main Zone to 5.1.2ch.
 Zone 3 must be powered by a separate amplifier.

-- 7.2.2Ch: Assigns all nine amplifiers of the receiver to the Main Zone for a 7.2.2ch configure which consists of Front, Center, Surround, Surround Back, and Dolby Atmos speakers.
+- 7.1.2Ch: Assigns all nine amplifiers of the receiver to the Main Zone for a 7.1.2ch configure which consists of Front, Center, Surround, Surround Back, and Dolby Atmos speakers.
 Zone 2 and Zone 3 speakers must be powered by separate amplifiers.

 - For Dolby Digital & DTS:

 Hand Selected Audio Tuned Parts: Sound quality is the key factor in Integra's design process.
-The DRX-7.2 utilizes hand-selected parts including heavyweight construction with robust reinforced chassis, separate power supplies with shielding and extruded aluminum heat sink, discrete analog & digital circuitry, a massive main power transformer and large custom-made capacitors, plus gold-plated RCA jacks.
+The DRX-4.2 utilizes hand-selected parts including discrete output stage circuitry; a customized low-noise, high-performance transformer; audio tuned custom capacitors; gold-plated RCA jacks; and an anti-resonant metal chassis with aluminum front-panel and volume control.
 These parts are selected for their audiophile quality and acoustically transparent characteristics.
 The result is lower noise and more accurate frequency response, outstanding signal tracking and linearity, unsurpassed dynamic range, precise channel separation, and sonic accuracy even under the most challenging circumstances.

-Advanced Circuitry: The Integra DRX-7.2 incorporates a variety of advanced circuitry to eliminate jitter & distortion for cleaner, clearer sound reproduction.
+Advanced Circuitry: The Integra DRX-4.2 incorporates a variety of advanced circuitry to eliminate jitter & distortion for cleaner, clearer sound reproduction.

 - PLL Jitter-Cleaning Circuit Technology: PLL (Phase Locked Loop) jitter-cleaning circuit technology reduces jitter by comparing the input and output phases of the digital signal and creating an accurate clock waveform.
 This enhances the precision of digital signal processing and noticeably improves audio quality.
 Jitter-cleaning technology works for S/PDIF audio signals only.